awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-using.md

 ## Connecting to an Amazon Redshift database<a name="query-editor-v2-connecting"></a>

-To connect to a database, choose the cluster name in the tree\-view panel\.
+To connect to a database, choose the cluster or workgroup name in the tree\-view panel\.
 If prompted, enter the connection parameters\.

-When you connect to a cluster and its databases, you provide a  **Database** name and **User name**\.
+When you connect to a cluster or workgroup and its databases, you provide a  **Database** name\.
 You also provide parameters required for one of the following authentication methods:

+**Federated user**
+With this method, the principal tags of your IAM role or IAM user must provide the connection details\.
+You configure these tags in AWS Identity and Access Management or your identity provider \(IdP\)\.
+The query editor v2 relies on the following tags\.
++ `RedshiftDbUser` – This tag defines the database user that is used by query editor v2\.
+This tag is required\.
++ `RedshiftDbGroups` – This tag defines the database groups that are joined when connecting to query editor v2\.
+This tag is optional and its value must be a colon\-separated list such as `group1:group2:group3`\.
+Empty values are ignored, that is, `group1::::group2` is interpreted as `group1:group2`\.
+These tags are forwarded to the `redshift:GetClusterCredentials `  API to get credentials for your cluster\.
+For more information, see [Setting up principal tags to connect to query editor v2 as a federated user](query-editor-v2-getting-started.md#query-editor-v2-principal-tags-iam)\.

 **Database user name and password**
-With this method, also provide a **Password** for the database that you are connecting to\.
+With this method, also provide a **User name** and **Password** for the database that you are connecting to\.
 The query editor v2 creates a secret on your behalf stored in AWS Secrets Manager\.
 This secret contains credentials to connect to your database\.

 **Temporary credentials**
-With this method, query editor v2, generates a temporary password to connect to the database\.
+With this method, query editor v2, provide a **User name** for the database\. query editor v2 generates a temporary password to connect to the database\.

-When you select a cluster with query editor v2, depending on the context, you can create, edit, and delete connections using the context \(right\-click\) menu\.
+When you select a cluster or workgroup with query editor v2, depending on the context, you can create, edit, and delete connections using the context \(right\-click\) menu\.

 ## Browsing an Amazon Redshift database<a name="query-editor-v2-object-browse"></a>